justinjm/gcp-bigquery-migration/docs/04_install_dvt.md

 # 04_install_dvt

+Instructions for installing [DVT](https://github.com/GoogleCloudPlatform/professional-services-data-validator) with the script `04_install_dvt.sh` on a VM (created via `03_setup_vm.sh`).

-See official [installation](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/installation.md) guide for more details.
+See official [installation](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/installation.md) guide in DVT documentation for more details.

 ## 1. SSH into instance and clone this repository